singaround/songbook/songs/humane_society.md

 Now, we're heroic men,\
 With medals and with money for our courage then\
-The centuries most tragic wreck\
+The century's most tragic wreck\
 The rescued ones do not suspect,\
 We do it for our self respect.
 >***'Tis true***